Marek-Fewtrell/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 36: February 14th, 2017

+**Today's Progress**: Programmed an Arduino to act as computer media controls.

+**Thoughts**: Used an Arduino Leonardo(Pro Micro) to act as a USB device.
+It has buttons for volume control and media control (play/pause, next, prev).
+It was all good, until I broke the Micro USB port off because of a rather strong usb cable plugged into it and wouldn't come out easily.

+**Link to work**: None.

 ### Day 35: February 13th, 2017

 **Today's Progress**: Pretty much finished Youtube Soundboard, including updates.